 The projected investment cost savings when switching to single-use process modules from completely stainless steel process equipment for an upstream biopharmaceutical operation are significant.
 Facilities can expect up to 30% in cost savings with single-use technology.
 Naturally, manufacturing costs depend heavily on the frequency of use of single-use technology assemblies.
 Actual costs depend on a number of site-specific assumptions, such as process yield and solubility of protein.

 One size does not fit all

 Single-use technology is not a quick fix for every facility.
-The technology performs best at low utilisation under flexible production schedules because the technology does not overload the production economy with expensive and highly insured stainless steel equipment.
-However, large production volumes and high facility utilisation increases pricey single-use assembly and can raise costs to exceed those of stainless steel.
-The estimated payback time for the stainless steel solution in fed batch mode and at full utilization falls between three and seven years depending on the case, assuming the facility is fully utilised from day one.
+The technology performs best at low utilization under flexible production schedules because the technology does not overload the production economy with expensive and highly insured stainless steel equipment.
+However, large production volumes and high facility utilization increases pricey single-use assembly and can raise costs to exceed those of stainless steel.
+The estimated payback time for the classic stainless steel solution in fed batch mode and at full utilization falls between three and seven years depending on the case, assuming the facility is fully utilized from day one.
 Interestingly, the lower single-use consumption frequency promised by continuous, integrated and connected bioprocessing will shift this balance to favour single-use technology for a much longer payback duration.
 But it ultimately depends on process capability.